pythonph/pycon-2015/_build/html/_sources/volunteers.txt

   Chair: Mark Steve Samson

   Steve is the web admin and maintainer of the PyCon Philippines website.
-If you'd like to help, submitting a pull request to the `pycon-2015 <https://github.com/pythonph/pycon-2015>`_ repo with your changes will surely make him happy.
+If you'd like to help, submitting a pull request to the `pycon-2015 repo<https://github.com/pythonph/pycon-2015>`_ with your changes will surely make him happy.

   Steve is also the person that oversees the design and printing of the PyCon Philippines logo, t-shirt, flyers, brochure, tarpauline, banner, speakers, volunteer and participants IDs.

+  Steve is a knack for whipping fun stuff to talk about.
+You will always learn a thing or two from him.
+He claims that he's not scary and is actually the most approachable geek among the group.
 You can reach him at admin@python.ph or via Twitter (`@themarksteve <https://twitter.com/themarksteve>`_).

 2. Logistics team